Reviews You Can Rely On

 Credit: Elizabeth Paashaus

-Each side of the Ridgerunner has large saddlebag-like pockets.
+Each side of the Ridgerunner has large, saddlebag-like pockets.
 They hang on the outside of the hammock but are accessible from the inside when the bug net is zipped.
 The pockets are designed for users who want to keep more than just the essentials at hand.
-You can fit books, Nalgene bottles, and shoes inside with ease.
-They are fully functional with or without the netting, though if the weight in them is unbalanced, it can flip the hammock over when you get out.
+You can easily fit books, Nalgene bottles, and shoes inside.
+Best of all, they are fully functional with or without the netting.
+But it is important to note that if one pocket is weighted more heavily than the other, the hammock can actually flip over when you get out.

-warbonnet ridgerunner hammock review - you can fit pretty much anything you want in the huge saddlebags on...
+warbonnet ridgerunner - you can fit pretty much anything you want in the huge saddlebags on...

 You can fit pretty much anything you want in the huge saddlebags on the Ridgerunner.